jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/media.md

      Language is specified using a [language tag](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) with an optional region suffix, such as en or es-MX.
 The set of supported languages will vary by device.
+{:id="SpeechRecognizer.Name" .text .ro .bo} *Name*
+: Gets the name of the SpeechRecognizer.

 {:id="SpeechRecognizer.Result" .text .ro .bo} *Result* : Returns the last text produced by the recognizer.